Ladies, the Black Friday Deals to Keep Your Closets Full

 Loungefly backpacks are coveted items for a reason.
 They are impeccably constructed and have crazy detail.
 Each is designed with the utmost love for each character or franchise they are conjuring.
 With Black Widow’s film due next spring, bring some Natasha into your life with this tough and stylish backpack.
 I’m a huge fan of these bags and will probably be adding this one to my collection, especially since Loungefly backpacks rarely go on sale and it’s 16% off right now.

 I’m all about fashion and function.
 If you can combine those into a busy life, all the better.
 This Crave Vesper necklace is absolutely gorgeous.
 OH, and it’s also a vibrator.
 I have a friend that actually wears this all the time and it’s stunning beyond being an adult aid.
 Don’t let the size fool you, it may be slim but it’s still strong.
 It charges by USB and holds enough power for an hour and a half.
 There are four speeds for whatever you need whenever the mood strikes.
-The necklace is made of stainless steel and comes in three colors: silver, rose, and gold to blend.
+The necklace is made of stainless steel and blends in with any outfit.
 That’s the idea here, blend in.

 Dita Von Teese Underwire Plunge Bra | $29